Geometric Shapes and Tools with Campers at STEM Santa FE

 Saturdays with MathHappens at the Austin Nature and Science Center: Golden Ratio

-Josephine ShengCommunity Partnerships, Nature & Science Center, We think math is fun!Leave a Comment
+Josephine ShengCommunity Partnerships, Math is fun!, Nature & Science CentersLeave a Comment

 To build on the exhibit already in place at the Austin Nature and Science Center, visitors were able to stop by our table and make their own golden ratio calipers.
 Alongside this activity, guests were given the opportunity to color in their own golden ratio spiral, which could then be made into a necklace.
 This ratio (1: 1.618…) is present